 Ensure that the proximity switch is properly installed and secured prior to starting the machine.
 Failure to tighten the two hold down screws on each switch will result in the spray of hydraulic oil.

-8. Remove the collet from the plunger removal tool and thread the large end of the tool onto the hydraulic cartridge seal and pull the cartridge out, over the plunger.
+8. Thread the large end of the cartridge removal tool onto the hydraulic cartridge seal and pull the cartridge out, over the plunger.

 Figure 9-15: Hydraulic Seal Cartridge Removal